Largest Contentful Paint

 More Next.js Speed Tests

-CSS files are blocking initial page render for 870ms and delaying First Contentful Paint by 850ms.
+CSS files are blocking initial page render by 320ms, directly impacting First Contentful Paint and user experience.